light pipe refraction green led color

 Will the light pipe be used in an in-dash electronics system?
 Or a consumer device?

 Both acrylic and polycarbonate are great at diffusing light, however, polycarbonate does a better job at it.
+Surface mount options for LEDs can also influence the choice of light pipes, as both flexible and rigid light pipes can effectively connect with surface mount LEDs.
 Other design requirements and light pipe characteristics can help determine which material is best.

 Are light pipes available in different colors?

-While most light pipes are clear or white, designers can specify colored light pipes to be used with color or white/clear LEDs.
+While most light pipes are clear or white, designers can specify colored light pipes or light guides to be used with color or white/clear LEDs.
 Typical light pipe colors are red, yellow, blue and orange.
 Both acrylic and polycarbonate can be used to create light pipes with color.

 Which plastic materials can be used for outdoor devices?